ColinAE/Computer-Vision-Classifier/README.md

 ## Synopsis

-This is the final project produced by my team for our Spring 2016 CS 510 Image Computation (AKA computer vision) class.
+This is the final project produced by my team for a graduate level computer vision course.

 ## Purpose